haarcuba/aroma-mock/README.markdown

 the parameters of the ajax call, the data supposedly returned from the server, and what we expect should happen on success.

-Currently, it is assumed that the call is successful - an option for failure will be added in the future when I need it :)

 Here's an asynchronous ajax test:

 ```coffeescript